-The requirements on approval of welding consumables for the two-run welding as per 4.4.3 also apply for approval of the above-mentioned welding consumables, except the particulars listed in 4.6.2 which primarily deal with the number and type of specimens for mechanical tests and are taken from butt weld test assemblies.
+The requirements on approval of welding consumables for the two-run welding according tor 4.4.3 also apply for approval of the above-mentioned welding consumables, except the particulars listed in 4.6.2 which primarily deal with the number and type of specimens for mechanical tests and are taken from butt weld test assemblies.

-4.6.1.2 The welding consumables for electroslag and electrogas welding depending on the weld metal strength level (R{eH} , min) are divided into the following grades:

-1Y, 2Y, 3Y and 4Y for higher strength steels with the specified yield stress of up to 355 MPa, inclusive; 2Y40, 3Y40 and 4Y40 for higher strength steels with the specified yield stress of up to 390 MPa, inclusive (for welding consumables, the application for approval of which is dated before 1 July 2019);
+- 4.6.1.2 The welding consumables for electroslag and electrogas welding depending on the weld metal strength level (R{eH} , min) are divided into the following grades: - 1, 2, 3 and 4 for normal strength steels; - 1Y, 2Y, 3Y and 4Y for higher strength steels with the specified yield stress of up to 355 MPa, inclusive; 2Y40, 3Y40, 4Y40 and 5Y40 for higher strength steels with the specified yield stress of up to 390 MPa, inclusive.